Is Anaheim, CA, a Safe Place to Visit or Live?

 Whatever your reason for your Anaheim visit, in this article, you’ll find out all you need to know about the city’s safe neighborhoods, dangerous neighborhoods, great places for you and your family to enjoy, and places to avoid.

 But first, how about a little background info?

-Situated 25 miles south of Los Angeles, Anaheim is Orange County’s second largest city.
+Situated 25 miles south of Los Angeles, Anaheim is Orange County’s second-largest city.
 With a population of 345,940, it’s Orange County’s most populous city and California’s 10th most populous.
 Our team also looked closely at the crime rates and the best and worst neighborhoods in other Californian cities, like Garden Grove or Santa Rosa, or Chula Vista, which is closer to San Diego.

 Anaheim is known to have a plethora of entertainment to keep its visitors busy – bars, clubs, restaurants, you name it, Anaheim’s got it.

 And Disney lovers will be happy to know that Anaheim’s most fabled resident is Mickey Mouse, who resides at the world-famous Disneyland California!

 Sports are a big deal here.
 Anaheim is home to the MLB’s Los Angeles Angels and the NHL’s Anaheim Ducks.
 And as part of the Los Angeles Metropolitan area, both the Angels and the Ducks have heated rivalries with the L.A.
 Dodgers and L.A.
 Kings, respectively, who are just a short drive along Interstate 5.